dynamsoft-docs/capture-vision-docs-mobile/programming/ios/release-notes/dcp.md

 # Release Notes - DynamsoftBarcodeReader Module

+## 2.2.0 (03/07/2024)

+### New

+- Added the following methods to the `DSParsedResult` class:
+  - `retain`
+  - `release`

+### Break Changes

+- Removed an internal logic that grouping the text line recognition result of the MRZ.
+The logic is replaced by the text line group definition of the parameter system.

 ## 2.0.20 (12/07/2023)

 The first version of `DynamsoftCodeParser (DCP)` iOS edition that integrate with `DynamsoftCaptureVision (DCV)` architecture.